People ask me, “What’s your memoir about—and why should I read it?”

 Above: Meanwhile, further West…A Shoe4Africa road race empowering women in 2006 in Morocco.
 Hundreds of non-competitive women took to the street to embrace empowerment!

 Above: And, of course, I needed the endorsement of the NYPD Commissioner Raymond Kelly to make it happen.
-With him and the Mayor, the event was a non-starter.

 Chapter Thirteen.
 The Kenyan Clashes.

-Above: Roadblocks were hard to navigate, and those arrows are poisoned.
+Above: Roadblocks were hard to navigate, and those deadly arrows are poisoned.
 First hand, I can tell you those machetes hurt!
 Credit: Thilo Thielke

 Chapter Fourteen.
 Love.
 Peace.
 Unity.

 Above: One of my favorite events.
 Marching Hill School into an Internally Displaced Peoples’ camp of 20,000 (mainly) Kikuyu’s.
 The Kalenjin kids wore a run for peace T-shirt and carried one T-shirt to give to a new ‘friend’ then, united, we held a race weaving through the slums.
-Bottom left, former world record holder was shot in the clashes through the knee, but he still came and marched with the kids, here joined by Moses Kiptanui, John Ngugi, and Matthew Birir.
+Bottom left, Ben Jipcho, former world record holder was shot in the clashes through the knee, but he still came and marched with the kids, here joined by Moses Kiptanui, John Ngugi, and Matthew Birir.
 Check out the VIDEO

 Chapter Fifteen.
 East & Central Africa’s 1st Children’s Hospital?

-Above: Grace’s child Miriam did not die in vain, as she told me.
-Philip’s Grandma in the background.
-Credit: Thilo Thielke
+Above: Grace’s three-year-old child Miriam did not die in vain, as she told me.

 Above.
 “Nearby, in a bed of ashes, I spied a ruined shoe.
 With both the toe-box and heel part burnt, the charcoal remains of a shin bone protruded from the shell. “